List of One Piece characters: Ryugu Kingdom citizens

-Also members of some pirate crews, including the Sun Pirates, the Arlong Pirates, the Macro Pirates, the Flying Pirates, and the New Fish-Man Pirates, come from Fish-Man Island.

-New World people
+New World, Grand Line

-This section lists the inhabitants of the New World part of the Grand Line.
+The New World is the second half of the Grand Line.

 Punk Hazard

 Punk Hazard (パンクハザード島, Panku Hazādo-tō) is an island which is half hot and half cold, because Sakazuki and Kuzan fought there for the post of fleet admiral.
-On the island lives Caesar Clown and his henchmen who have aspects of mythological creatures like centaurs and satyrs, because Trafalgar Law gave them animal parts to replace their wrecked legs; these include Monet and Brownbeard.
 Dr. Vegapunk once had a laboratory here.
 It was also where Kaido and King were held prisoner and used as guinea pigs for the experiments there.

-The island is also inhabited by children kidnapped by Caesar, who are used for his gigantification experiments, with Kozuki Momonosuke acquiring his Artificial Devil Fruit while held captive.
+The island's climate was inspired by Iceland.

 Caesar Clown

-Caesar Clown (シーザー・クラウン, Shīzā Kuraun) is a psychopathic former navy scientist capable of transforming into gas due to the Logia-type Gas-Gas Fruit (ガスガスの実, Gasu Gasu no Mi).
+Caesar Clown (シーザー・クラウン, Shīzā Kuraun) is a psychopathic former Marine scientist capable of transforming into gas due to the Logia-type Gas-Gas Fruit (ガスガスの実, Gasu Gasu no Mi).
 He is a former member of MADS and a leading expert on chemical weapons of mass destruction.
 He works for Donquixote Doflamingo creating artificial Devil Fruits called SMILEs, and using kidnapped children in Punk Hazard for his experiments.
 He is also a direct subordinate of the Donquixote Pirates.
-After his defeat at the hands of Monkey D. Luffy, he is taken to Dressrosa by the Straw Hat Pirates and Trafalgar Law as a prisoner to make a hostage swap with Doflamingo.
+After his defeat at the hands of Monkey D. Luffy, he is taken to Dressrosa by the Straw Hat Crew and Trafalgar Law as a prisoner to make a hostage swap with Doflamingo.
 Despite his antagonistic relationship with the Straw Hats, he cooperates with Chopper in medicine production and assists in improving his Rumble Balls.
 After his escape, he cooperates with former MADS colleague Vinsmoke Judge to form NEO MADS in order to surpass Vegapunk only to be dismayed by the news of Vegapunk's death on Egghead.

-In the anime series, he is voiced by Ryūsei Nakao in the Japanese version of the anime and by Jerry Jewell in the Funimation dub.

-Smiley
+Punk Hazard staff

+Most of Caesar Clown's henchmen working in Punk Hazard have aspects of mythological creatures like centaurs and satyrs, because Trafalgar Law gave them animal parts to replace their wrecked legs; these include Monet and Brownbeard.